fszale/marketing-videos/README.md

 # marketing-videos
 List of marketing videos and content subject for publicizing business development.
+Mimic with writing companion pieces.

 ## Topics & Links